vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 Here, you can see how to *subscribe* to receive commands from your devices and also how to send commands to them by simply POSTing to the appropriate command endpoint URL.

-Interesting thing to discuss here is the *ttd* parameter needed in order to receive a command for a device using HTTP protocol.
+Interesting thing to discuss here is the *ttd* parameter, which is needed in order to receive a command for a device using HTTP protocol.
 This is because, unlike MQTT, HTTP is not connection oriented protocol.
 Meaning that device will not keep a permanent connection to the cloud on which it can receive commands as they come.
-Specifying TTD (Time till disconnect) while sending telemetry will make the client wait for the specified number of seconds (30 in the example above) for cloud to send a command.
-This will usually trigger a backend solution (digital twin) to try to deliver a command to the device while it's connected.
+Specifying TTD (Time till disconnect) while sending telemetry will make the client wait for the specified number of seconds (30 in the example above) for the cloud to send a command.
+This will usually trigger a backend solution (a digital twin for example) to send a command to the device while it's connected.

 ```shell
 $ http --auth device_id:foobar POST http://http-endpoint.drogue-iot.10.101.208.153.nip.io/publish/device_id/foo?ttd=30 temp:=42